 See the firmness and feel of Loom & Leaf below:

 - You Want Options– If people only sleep on their back, then Amerisleep will have a specific model suited for back sleepers.
 Their line of mattresses caters to specific sleeper types, so if people have specific sleep preferences and want options to reflect that, then Amerisleep may be the way to go.

 - You Value The Celliant Cover– I can’t personally vouch for the science behind celliant technology, so I would recommend reading about it on one’s own and making one’s own decision.
 It purports to boost flow and increase energy and muscle recovery.
 This could be ideal for athletes, but again I would encourage people to read the science behind it.

 Add reviews to table.

 Pick Loom And Leaf If:

 - You Don’t Have Specific, Unique Sleeping Preferences– L&L does a great job of catering to the majority of sleepers.
-If you aren’t overly heavy, for example, or you sleep in multiple positions, then the Loom and Leaf will probably be a great fit for you.
+If people aren’t overly heavy, for example, or they sleep in multiple positions, then the Loom and Leaf will probably be a great fit for them.